 Despite this, most are safe to use and don’t pose risks of side effects.
 Thus, if you wish, you can try them at home to try to soothe your symptoms.
 Use one at a time though, as using several at the same time can prove counterproductive.
 Are you ready to try them?

 1. Dry yeast

 There are no studies to prove that applying dry yeast to the skin can help calm the itch and the rash caused by heat allergies.
-However, it has a soothing effect through an external application that can help reduce irritation.
+However, it has a soothing effect through an external application that can help reduce irritation and itching.

 How to use it